 Ronald Alley, Catalogue of the Tate Gallery's Collection of Modern Art other than Works by British Artists, Tate Gallery and Sotheby Parke-Bernet, London 1981, p.523

-Mintchine was born in Kiev where at only 13 he was an apprenticed to a goldsmith.
-He began painting from the age of 16 and later on he left Russia for Berlin in 1923.
+Mintchine was born in Kyiv where at age 13 he was an apprenticed to a goldsmith.
+He began painting from the age of 16 and studied at the Kyiv Art College (together with Josyf Weissblatt, Olexandr Tyshler) and at Olexandra Exter.
+Later he left Ukraine for Berlin in 1923.
 In Berlin he designed sets and costumes for the Jewish theatre.
 At the time of his first exhibition in Berlin he displayed artwork in a style close to Cubism (only one painting from this period is known).